 "A grave danger to women" - Man, 25, handed life sentence for attempted murder

-A 25-year-old man has today (January 21) been handed a life sentence with a minimum of 18 years for the attempted murder of a woman in Northampton in 2020, at which point a parole board will consider if he is safe to be released.
+A 25-year-old man was handed a life sentence on January 21, 2022, for the attempted murder of a woman in Northampton in 2020.
+He will serve a minimum of 18 years before a parole board considers if he is safe to be released.

 But as she made her way into Sainsbury’s and then Tesco Express, unbeknownst to her, a man had got off a bus and was following her.